eeriemyxi/rd-k617-mods/README.md

   - b as mute media
   - k as play-pause media

-`colemak.bk` is a profile for K617 software that implements Colemak keyboard layout.
-It also:
+`colemak.bk` is a profile for K617 software that remaps:
+- Colemak keyboard layout.
 - Remaps "App" key (the key on the right side of the FN key) as backspace.

 > [!NOTE]